 Expired Patents For Sale: Everything You Need to Know

-Expired patents for sale are available 20 years from the day the patents were filed.
-3 min read
+Expired patents for sale are available 20 years from the day the patents were filed and it will be open for others to replicate it without breaking any laws.6 min read

 Benefits of Expired Patents for Sale

-- Patents that have expired after the four-, eight-, and 12-year mark may be reinstated by the USPTO by paying hefty fees and/or providing valid excuses.
+- Patents that have expired after the 4-, 8-, and 12-year mark may be reinstated by the USPTO by paying hefty fees and/or providing valid excuses.

 - Fees that are technically due prior to the scheduled 3.5, 7.5, and 11.5 years are eligible to be paid within the six-month grace period if the patent owner pays a $150 fee, which must be submitted with the renewal fees.